larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # IETF Moderator Team

-This memo proposes a consistent approach to moderating the IETF's various public fora.
-A moderator team for the IETF will develop guidelines for moderation and will facilitate their consistent implementation and application as detailed below.
+This memo defines a consistent approach to moderating the IETF's various public fora.
+A moderator team for the IETF will develop and maintain guidelines for moderation and will facilitate their consistent implementation and application as detailed below.

-These changes are intended to address the issues identified in the previous model {{motive}} and the principles described in the introduction.
+These changes are intended to address the issues identified in the previous model ({{motive}}) and the principles described in {{intro}}.

 ## Composition

 The IESG appoints and recalls moderators.

 The moderator team initially consists of no fewer than five individuals.
 The moderator team may expand or contract based on operational experience.
-In selecting members, the IESG will take into account geographic coverage, expected and unexpected absences, and team diversity.
+In selecting members, the IESG will take into account geographic coverage, expected and unexpected absences, and team diversity ({{diversity}}).

 Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IESG must not appoint a